n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mondaycom.md

 # monday.com

-The monday.com node allows you to automate work in monday.com, and integrate monday.com with other applications. n8n has built-in support for a wide range of monday.com features, including creating, updating, deleting, and getting clients, sites and tickets.
+The monday.com node allows you to automate work in monday.com, and integrate monday.com with other applications. n8n has built-in support for a wide range of monday.com features, including creating, updating, deleting, and getting boards.

 On this page, you'll find a list of operations the monday.com node supports and links to more resources.